2023 Best Value Film, Video & Photographic Arts Bachelor's Degree Schools in Maryland

 Best Maryland Schools for Affordable Quality for a Bachelor's in Film, Video & Photographic Arts

-Our analysis found University of Maryland - College Park to be the best value school for film, video and photographic arts students who want to pursue a bachelor’s degree in Maryland.
+Our 2023 rankings named University of Maryland - College Park the best value school in Maryland for film, video and photographic arts students working on their bachelor’s degree.
 Located in the suburb of College Park, UMCP is a public school with a fairly large student population.

-In-state tuition fees for undergraduate students at McDaniel are $0 per year.
+In-state tuition fees for undergraduate students at Stevenson are $38,168 per year.

-MICA undergraduate students pay an average of $49,190 in in-state tuition and fees each year.
-Film majors at MICA take out an average of $22,543 in student loans while working on their Bachelor's Degree.
+MICA undergraduate students pay an average of $52,040 in in-state tuition and fees each year.
+After completing their Bachelor's Degree, film graduates from MICA carry an average student debtload of $23,676.

 Best Value Film, Video & Photographic Arts Colleges in the Middle Atlantic Region

 Explore all the Best Value Film, Video & Photographic Arts Colleges in the Middle Atlantic Area or other specific states within that region.

 More Film, Video & Photographic Arts Rankings in Maryland

 Film, Video & Photographic Arts is one of 10 different types of programs to choose from.